The Engagement Welcome Mat

 Receiving irrelevant or overly general information is a red flag for consumers.
 McKinsey advises that payers and providers should better meet the needs of specific consumer segments through personalized information, delivered when, how, and where consumers need it.

-Personalized outreach positions health plans as true partners in improving members’ health.
+Personalized outreach positions payers as true partners in improving their members’ health.
 For example, a personalized health insurance ID card with interactive features like QR codes or stickers, paired with a customized welcome guide, signals to members that their needs are understood and valued.